 - Rapid shifts in consumer demands

-- Regulatory compliance standards that vary from country to country
+- Regulatory compliance standards that

 - Inadequate supply planning technology, which can lead to overstocking, empty shelves, and lower profits

 Using cloud-based technology to improve supply chains for sourcing

 Advanced-analytic applications with forecasting, tracking, collaboration, and automation features can vastly improve supply chain efficiency.
 These capabilities help hotel and restaurant owners improve procurement sourcing and scheduling, and better understand where foods and ingredients come from.

 Food fraud has become a vexing problem for stores, restaurants, and other food purveyors.
 An estimated 80 percent of extra virgin olive oil isn’t actually extra virgin.
 Some products do not come from the advertised country of origin.
 About contains added sugars from unknown sources.

 Clearly, food and beverage purveyors are vulnerable to supply chain dysfunction.
 Cloud-based supply chain management applications can address these risks by gathering and making sense of available data about sourcing.

 Vanguard Software’s food and beverage customers work on a collaborative cloud platform that helps users optimize policies and decisions around selling (and delivering) vast arrays of SKUs.
 Platform capabilities include forecast automation, plus the ability to forecast by customer, product line, SKU, or even distribution channel.
 There are also advanced modeling and simulation capabilities built into the platform that optimize channel management and seasonal planning, and help increase sales growth and profitability.